 We regret that some FSGW members and friends will not be able to join us for Sunday evening at the Getaway because of the beginning of Yom Kippur on September 26.
 FSGW's contract with Camp Letts was signed before the Board became aware of the conflict.
-In the future, the Board will make every effort to avoid scheduling FSGW events on major religious colidays.
+In the future, the Board will make every effort to avoid scheduling FSGW events on major religious olidays. -2-

-GETAWAY XVIII IS SEPTEMBER 24-26 AT YMCA CAMP LETTS, EDGEWATER, MARYLAND
+V18 n11 p3 GETAWAY XVII'I IS SEPTEMBER 24-26 AT YMCA CAMP LETTS, EDGEWATER, MARYLAND

 Attention all lovers of good music, dance, crafts, and general fun.
 The 18th annual FSGW Getaway will take place Friday through Sunday, September 24-26.
-This year e will be at a new location, YMCA Camp Letts, located on a peninsula one mile from the Chesapeake Bay in Edgewater, MD.
+This year we will be at a new location, YMCA Camp Letts, located on a peninsula one mile from the Chesapeake Bay in Edgewater, MD.
 The camp provides cabins that sleep 12 people apiece.
 Cabins are equipped with beds and mattresses; you must bring bedding or sleeping bags.
 Also don't forget warm clothes, rain gear, and bathing suits.